DanielleQuinn/AFS_IntermediateR/README.md

 **join_family.PNG** and **alluvial_plot.PNG** (additional visual aids)

 ## If you are not familiar with R and/or have not used {dplyr} or {ggplot2} prior to this workshop, please review [these materials from the Introduction to R workshop](https://github.com/DanielleQuinn/AFS_IntroR)

+#### Data Sources
+*The data used in this workshop is a modified version of the publically avilable data cited below.
+It is used only as a teaching tool and the modifications and/or use of this data for the purpose of this workshop is not representative of the original data or its intentions.*
+Biodiversity in National Parks.
+National Park Service.
+Available on Kaggle.com at https://www.kaggle.com/nationalparkservice/park-biodiversity